oracle/db-sharding/oke-based-sharding-deployment/README.md

 To setup this, please follow [Oracle Sharding on OKE](./oracle-sharding-si-chart/README.md)

 ## FAQ
-You can refer following Faqs before filing the ticket.
+You can refer to following Faqs before filing the ticket.